micro/micro/README.md

 Finally Micro bakes in the concept of `Environments` and multi-tenancy through `Namespaces`.
 Run your server locally for development and in the cloud for staging and production, seamlessly switch between them using `micro env set [environment]` and `micro user set [namespace]`.

+Micro is an all encompassing end to end experience from source to running and beyond built with a developer first focus.

 ## License